amandasharief/lightning/src/Utility/README.md

 ## Collection

-The collection is a super charged object oriented array, with the main array based functions for sorting and maniupation.
+The collection is a super charged object oriented array, with the main array based functions for sorting and maniuplation.

 ```php
 $entity = new UserEntity();